Probing cosmic strings via gravitational-wave lensing: Conclusions

 We also quantified the selection bias in searching for CS-lensed signals with unlensed template banks.
 The frequency modulation induced by $F(f)$ reduces the matched-filter SNR, with the largest losses occurring when the beating frequency $f_{\Delta}$ falls within the LVK band ($20$–$1000$ Hz).
 The $\chi^2$ signal-consistency test introduces an additional downranking, contributing up to $\sim 60\%$ of the SNR loss in extreme cases.
 The mismatch peaks at intermediate frequencies where detector sensitivity is greatest, amplifying the impact of lensing.
 Finally, Bayesian model selection shows that CS-lensed signals are distinguishable from both unlensed and PML-lensed hypotheses across a wide range of parameters.
 This distinctiveness, rooted in the characteristic phase and amplitude structure encoded in $F$, demonstrates that targeted searches can successfully identify CS lensing.
 It would also be interesting to explore the overlap between CS lensing and the phenomenological search for single distorted signals~\cite{LiuA-Wong23}, which similarly produces beating patterns like those of PML and CS lensing.
 Assessing the distinguishability of CS-lensed signals in that broader context could provide further insight into their observational signatures.
 While this is beyond the scope of the present work, it represents a natural direction for future investigation.

-Overall, our framework offers a starting point for dedicated searches, enhancing the prospects of discovering cosmic strings through gravitational-wave lensing observations and opening a new window onto high-energy physics.
+An important aspect of our analysis concerns the role of the string tension $\Delta$ and the lens distance $\chi_L$ in shaping observational signatures and their interplay with source parameter degeneracies.
+The lensing time delay $t_\Delta \propto \chi_L \Delta^2$ [Eq.~\eqref{t_Delta}] directly controls the frequency scale of interference fringes, which can mimic intrinsic features of the binary waveform---such as spin-induced modulations or eccentricity---if not properly modeled.
+This highlights the need for dedicated template families that incorporate cosmic string lensing, as standard unlensed templates may misattribute lensing-induced modulations to astrophysical parameters.

+Finally, Eqs.~\eqref{eq:lower-bound}--\eqref{eq:Delta_max_LVK} quantify the detectability threshold for lensing signatures.
+Enforcing $f_{00} < f_+$ imposes a lower bound on the time delay $t_\Delta$, and hence on the string tension $\Delta$, which scales as